 It is becoming increasingly clear that business and industry must share the responsibility for educating and training the future workforce.
 Chevron and Lockheed Martin, two of the world’s leading employers of scientists and engineers, have invested millions of dollars into STEM education across the U.S., funding Project Lead The Way (PLTW) programs at the elementary, middle and high school levels.
 They’ve realized that they can’t wait for students to develop an interest in STEM.
-They have to help spark it, and PLTW’s K-12 STEM education programs and teacher professional development, in place at more than 6,000 schools across the U.S., are designed to do just that.
+They have to help spark it, and PLTW’s K-12 STEM education programs and teacher professional development alongside online courses for teachers, in place at more than 6,000 schools across the U.S., are designed to do just that.

 Another PLTW partner has taken a different, yet very effective, approach to training its workforce.
 A human resources recruiter for Toyota says that historically, the auto manufacturer has filled vacancies by relying on external hires, internal team members who have obtained training through professional development programs, transfers from other Toyota facilities, and graduates from traditional post-secondary technical programs.
 She says it takes four months or more to fill skilled technician positions that come with generous benefit and salary packages.